Hello and welcome back to a new article in my Intro to Programming series. Today, I'll discuss installing and using Python packages.

 This can be either a package that comes preinstalled with Python, or a package that you installed using pip or conda.

 To begin with, one thing you need to be aware of is that, even if a package is installed on your computer, Python still needs to be explicitly told to load that package whenever you want to use it.
-Basically, we need to tell the Python interpreter that we want to use a certain package.
-We do that by using the keyword import followed by the name of the package we want to use.
-Let's start by exploring the random package, so we write import random.
+Basically, you need to tell the Python interpreter that you want to use a certain package.
+You do that by using the keyword import followed by the name of the package you want to use.
+Let's start by exploring the random package, so I'll write import random.

 # First, let's import the random package import random # If we run the code random.random() # we get a random float: # 0.6170348542968803 # If we run it again, random.random() # we will get another random float: # 0.02831839244676082